spurin/kubernetes-resource-allocator/README.md

 ## Overview

 The `create_hungry_yaml.sh` script queries a specified Kubernetes node for its total CPU and memory resources, calculates a user-defined percentage of these resources, and generates a `hungry.yaml` file.
-This file defines a pod named "hungry" that requests these calculated resources, using the Kubernetes `pause` container to minimally impact the node.
+This file defines a pod named "hungry" that requests these calculated resources, using the Kubernetes `busybox` container to minimally impact the node.

 ## Requirements